mistydemeo/tigerbrew/share/doc/homebrew/FAQ.md

 <a name="uninstall"></a>

-### How do I uninstall Homebrew?
+### How do I uninstall Tigerbrew?
-If you installed to `/usr/local` then you can use the script in [this gist](https://gist.github.com/1173223) to uninstall — it will only remove Homebrew and the stuff Homebrew installed leaving anything else in `/usr/local` alone.
+If you installed to `/usr/local` then you can use the script in [this gist](https://gist.github.com/1173223) to uninstall — it will only remove Tigerbrew and the stuff Tigerbrew installed leaving anything else in `/usr/local` alone.

-Provided you haven’t put anything else in Homebrew’s prefix (`brew --prefix`), you can generally just `rm -rf` that directory.
-This is because Homebrew won’t touch files outside its prefix.
+Provided you haven’t put anything else in Tigerbrew’s prefix (`brew --prefix`), you can generally just `rm -rf` that directory.
+This is because Tigerbrew won’t touch files outside its prefix.

 <a name="uninstall-package"></a>

 ### How do I uninstall a formula?
-If you do not uninstall all of the versions that Homebrew has installed, Homebrew will continue to attempt to install the newest version it knows about when you do (`brew upgrade`).
+If you do not uninstall all of the versions that Tigerbrew has installed, Tigerbrew will continue to attempt to install the newest version it knows about when you do (`brew upgrade`).
 This can be surprising.

 To remove a formula entirely, you may do
 (`brew uninstall formula_name --force`).

-Be careful as this is a destructive operation and unfortunately, in Homebrew 0.9.5 it seems that Homebrew does not support the `--dry-run` option.
+Be careful as this is a destructive operation and unfortunately, in Tigerbrew 0.9.5 it seems that Tigerbrew does not support the `--dry-run` option.

 ### Where does stuff get downloaded?